 To embark on a spiritual journey to this religious place especially at a time when the city is set to attract hundreds of thousands of people, one has to plan himself or herself very well and this should be very detailed.
 Begin by seeking to know when to travel to the city the climate and the sort of activities that are planned.
 The weather is favourable from the month of October to February and that’s the best time to visit the city and get acquainted with the historical background and splendid monuments of the city.

 In addition, it is advisable to program your schedule in a way that you would utilize all the time that you have in Ayodhya.
 It will also be advisable to book early for accommodation and local transport, especially during the rush periods to avoid any uncertain situations.
-You can book tour packages with reasonably low rates from Chiku Cab.
+You can book Tour package with reasonably low rates from Chiku Cab.
 Just call our customer service at 8448445504.

 How to reach Ayodhya from major cities